franzmelchiori/alyvix-doc/test_case_building/visual_keywords.rst

     ..

         .. note::
-            It is not possible to choose a *Text Finder [TF]* as the main component of an *Object Finder*, because it would not make sense: the *Text Finder* is designed to primarly search text in the fixed ROI area of its main component.
+            It is not possible to choose a *Text Finder [TF]* as the main component of an *Object Finder*, because it would not make sense: the *Text Finder* is designed to primarly search text in the fixed ROI (region of interest) area of its main component.

     5. click on *Add Sub* button to select a sub component: a list of the defined Finders will appear from where choose an *Image Finders [IF]*, a *Rect Finders [RF]* and a *Text Finders [TF]*; you can add more sub components clicking on *Add Sub* every time;